-For successful completion of nursing courses, a minimum test composite score of 78% (total average of key graded assessments) and clinical, simulation, and laboratory performance grades of Pass ("P") are required. .
-The minimum overall course grade of C+ (78%) is also required for Anatomy and Physiology, College Mathematics, Fundamentals of Human Nutrition, General Biology, and Microbiology.
+For successful completion of nursing courses, a minimum test composite score of 78% (total average of key graded assessments) is required.
+The minimum course grade of C+ (78%) is required for Anatomy and Physiology, College Mathematics, Fundamentals of Human Nutrition, General Biology, and Microbiology.
 The minimum grade of C- (70%) is required to pass the other general education courses (non-nursing) in the program curriculum.

-\Practical Nursing Students
+Practical Nursing Students

-For successful completion of nursing courses, a minimum test composite score of 78% (total average of key graded assessments).
-The minimum overall course grade of C+ (78%) is also required for Anatomy and Physiology, Fundamentals of Human Nutrition, and Mathematics (MAT 101).
+For successful completion of nursing courses, a minimum test composite score of 78% (total average of key graded assessments) is required.
+The minimum course grade of C+ (78%) is required for Anatomy and Physiology, Fundamentals of Human Nutrition.
 The minimum grade of C- (70%) is required to pass the other general education courses (non-nursing) in the program curriculum.